plan-d-io/energent-bess-simulator/README.md

 5. Open the local address shown in the terminal if the browser does not open automatically.

 For any use after this, just use `start.cmd` again.
+To close the app, close your browser and the command prompt window.

 ## Try the saved demonstration